 Smoking's Effects on Pregnant Women & Children

-The harmful health effects of smoking don’t just stop with the holder of the cigarette.
-People who live with those who smoke cigarettes, pipes, or cigars, are also exposed to toxic chemicals, and are at a greater risk of a number of serious health issues, including heart disease, strokes and lung cancer.
-Among the most vulnerable groups of people to the effects of second-hand smoking are pregnant women and children.
+The harmful health effects of smoking don’t just stop with the person holding the cigarette.
+People who live with those who smoke cigarettes, pipes, cigars, or even use certain disposable vapes indoors are also exposed to toxic chemicals and are at a greater risk of serious health issues, including heart disease, strokes, and lung cancer.

 How are pregnant women affected by second-hand smoking?